locnnil/workshop/docs/explanation/index.rst

 Explanation
 ===========

-These in-depth articles explain various |project_markup| concepts and how they fit together.
+These in-depth articles explain various |ws_markup| concepts and how they fit together.

 Workshops and projects
 ----------------------

-The core set of |project_markup|-related concepts such as projects and workshops:
+The core set of |ws_markup|-related concepts such as projects and workshops:

 .. toctree::